If This Is Love: Critical reception

 Peter Hayward of musicOMH described the song as follows: "'If This Is Love' is a jolly blend of techno, disco and dance similar to the likes of Girls Aloud and Robyn.
 The track is uncomplicated and upbeat, and just begging for dance routines to be formulated in teenagers' bedrooms across the nation."
 Gary Ryan from City Life said that the song surpassed the recent efforts of The Saturdays' girl group contemporaries; Sugababes and Pussycat Dolls.
-Daily Star called the song a "sassy slab of electro tunesmithery".

 Fraser McAlpine of the BBC gave the single a four out of five star rating, saying:

 Essentially there are two very good elements in play here: the Yazoo sample, and the chorus.
 Conveniently these two do not overlap, but one or the other is in play at pretty much any time.
 However, the sample is probably relied upon too heavily and once you realise that, the verses sound rather flimsy.
 The chorus, however, bears repeated listens.
 It's infectious and melodically strong, and mature [...] this is an impressive debut - The Saturdays have gone with the trick of releasing a song that doesn't sound like a first single, but sounds like they have in fact been doing this sort of thing for years and aren't even considering that this might not be a hit.